 result in cardiac arrest.

-Cardiac arrest is not the same thing as a heart attack.
+Cardiac arrest isn't the same thing as a heart attack.
 A heart attack happens when

 part of the heart doesn’t get enough blood.
-Sometimes cardiac arrest happens after
+Sometimes cardiac arrest happens during

 During cardiac arrest, blood doesn’t flow to the organs of the body.
 The brain may